Get a job. Travel the world. Pay off student loans.

 At first glance, it might seem impossible to pursue all these goals at the same time.
 How can you travel the world if you have to go into an office every day?
 And traveling must be financially irresponsible if you’ve got a load of student debt, right?

-But according to five digital nomads we spoke with, these pursuits are not mutually exclusive.
-On the contrary, you can move to another country with student loan debt and build a fulfilling career, all at the same time.
+But according to five digital nomads we spoke with, these pursuits aren’t mutually exclusive.
+On the contrary, you can learn how to travel with student loans – perhaps even move to another country with education debt – and build a fulfilling career, all at the same time.

 So how did these remote professionals strike a balance between traveling, working and paying off student loans?
 Here are some strategies they used.